dyte-io/docs/docs/react-web-core/reference/DyteStage.md

 <a name="module_DyteStage"></a>

-The DyteStage module represents a class to mange the Stage of the meeting Stage refers to a virtual area, where participants stream are visible to other participants.
+The DyteStage module represents a class to manage the Stage of the meeting Stage refers to a virtual area, where participants stream are visible to other participants.
-When a participant is off stage, they are not producing media but only consuming media from participants who are on Stage
+When a participant is off-stage, they are not producing media but only consuming media from participants who are on Stage